 - the Canada Wildlife Act, by maintaining and protecting National Wildlife Areas;

 - the Migratory Birds Convention Act, 1994, by managing and protecting certain species of migratory birds that inhabit Canada during the whole, or any part of the, year;

 - the Wild Animal and Plant Protection and Regulation of International and Interprovincial Trade Act, by protecting certain species of wildlife for the conservation of Canadian and foreign species and preventing the introduction of species potentially harmful to Canadian ecosystems; and

 - the Species at Risk Act, by protecting species at risk in Canada, their residences and their critical habitat.

-This document describes EC's compliance and enforcement policy that is required to guide overall implementation of these three acts.
+This document describes EC's compliance and enforcement policy that is required to guide overall implementation of these four acts.
 The guidelines contained in this policy will assist in ensuring efficient, fair, and consistent compliance and enforcement of wildlife legislation under the mandate of the Department.

 - Date Modified: